Matthew Parris: Early and parliamentary career

 Parris was offered a job as an MI6 officer, but instead worked for the Foreign and Commonwealth Office for two years.
-In 1976 he left this career because he did not like its formality, and because he wanted to become a Member of Parliament.
+In 1976, he left this career because he did not like its formality, and because he wanted to become a Member of Parliament.
 He eventually joined the Conservative Research Department and moved on to become correspondence secretary to Margaret Thatcher.
-He was awarded an RSPCA medal (presented by Thatcher, then Leader of the Opposition), for jumping into the River Thames and rescuing a dog.

-Parliamentary career
+In the late 1970s, he was awarded an RSPCA medal — presented by Thatcher, then Leader of the Opposition) — for jumping into the River Thames to rescue a dog.
+He later attributed that incident for the party's decision to select him as a parliamentary candidate.

 Parris was the Conservative MP for the parliamentary constituency of West Derbyshire from 1979 to 1986.
 Competing prospective candidates for the seat included Peter Lilley and Michael Howard.
 He voiced support for gay rights.
 Parris left politics to pursue a career in journalism.
+While a politician he wrote a few newspaper columns; one, "Stop being Beastly to Tatchell" for The Times, complained about homophobic tactics used against Peter Tatchell in the 1983 Bermondsey by-election.

 Radio and television

 Parris is now a radio and television presenter, The Times columnist, and pundit.
 As an MP he took part in a World in Action documentary during 1984 requiring him to live in Newcastle for a week on £26.80, the then state social security payment set for a single adult by the government he supported as a Conservative.
 The experiment came to an embarrassing end when he ran out of money for the electricity meter.
 Twenty years later, in 2004, he attempted the experiment again for the documentary For the Benefit of Mr Parris, Revisited.

 Parris resigned as an MP by applying for the Crown position of Steward of the Manor of Northstead and left Parliament specifically to take over from Brian Walden as host of ITV's influential Sunday lunchtime current-affairs series Weekend World in 1986.
 The series, broadcast since 1977 with Walden at its helm, ran for two more years under Parris before being cancelled in 1988.

 He presents BBC Radio 4's Great Lives biography series, and has appeared on the satirical news programme Have I Got News for You and presented After Dark.
 In 2007, Parris presented two light-hearted but caustic documentaries for Radio 4 on politicians' use of cliché and jargon, entitled Not My Words, Mr Speaker.

 On 8 July 2011, on Radio 4's Any Questions?, at the height of the furore surrounding the alleged illegal and corrupt activities of News of the World journalists, Parris eulogised the newspaper and gave an enthusiastic appreciation of what he considered the virtues and positive achievements of Rupert Murdoch.

 In December 2017 Parris appeared, in a cameo role, in the Anniversary edition of BBC's The League of Gentlemen.